DBozhinovski/awesomepad2/README.md

 #### ToDo

 * Take a look at the available adapters for couchdb / pouchdb sync
-* Add a pouchdb dependency and a backbone plugin for pouchdb
-* Get the backbone adaptor for ractive